From Slow Bidirectional to Fast Autoregressive Video Diffusion Models: Experiments

 \subsection{Text to Video Generation}

 We evaluate the ability of our approach to generate short videos~(5 to 10 seconds) and compare it against state-of-the-art methods: CogVideoX~\cite{yang2024cogvideox}, OpenSORA~\cite{opensora}, Pyramid Flow~\cite{jin2024pyramidal}, and MovieGen~\cite{polyak2024movie}.
 As shown in Tab.~\ref{table:short_result}, our method outperforms all baselines across all three key metrics: temporal quality, frame quality, and text alignment.
 Our model achieves the highest temporal quality score of $94.7$, indicating superior motion consistency and dynamic quality.
 In addition, our method shows notable improvements in frame quality and text alignment, scoring $64.4$ and $30.1$, respectively.
-We further report our method’s performance on the VBench-Long leaderboard in the supplementary material, where it achieves a total score of $82.85$, surpassing leading methods such as CogVideoX~\cite{yang2024cogvideox}, OpenSORA~\cite{opensora}, and Mira~\cite{ju2024miradata}.
-It also outperforms proprietary systems like Kling and Gen-3.
+In the supplementary material, we present our method’s performance on the VBench-Long leaderboard, achieving a total score of $84.27$ and securing first place among all officially evaluated video generation models.

 We further evaluate our model's performance through a human preference study.
 We select the first 29 prompts from the MovieGenBench dataset and collect ratings from independent evaluators using the Prolific platform.
 For each pair of compared models and each prompt, we collect 3 ratings from different evaluators, resulting in a total of 87 ratings per model pair.
 The evaluators choose the better video between the two generated videos based on the visual quality and semantic alignment with the input prompt.
-The specific questions and interface are shown in Fig.~\ref{fig:interface}.
+The specific questions and interface are shown in Appendix Fig.~\ref{fig:interface}.
 For reproducibility, we use a fixed random seed of zero for all videos.
 As illustrated in Fig.~\ref{fig:user_study}, our model consistently outperforms baseline methods such as MovieGen, CogVideoX, and Pyramid Flow.
 Notably, our distilled model maintains performance comparable to the bidirectional teacher while offering orders of magnitude faster inference, validating the effectiveness of our approach.

 We also compare our method with prior works designed for long video generation: Gen-L-Video~\cite{wang2023gen}, FreeNoise~\cite{qiu2023freenoise}, StreamingT2V~\cite{henschel2024streamingt2v}, FIFO-Diffusion~\cite{kim2024fifo}, and Pyramid Flow~\cite{jin2024pyramidal}.
 We use a sliding window inference strategy, taking the final frames of the previous 10-second segment as context for generating the next segment.
 The same strategy is also applied to generate long videos using Pyramid Flow.
 Tab.~\ref{table:long_result} shows that our method outperforms all baselines in terms of temporal quality and frame-wise quality and is competitive in text alignment.
 It also successfully prevents error accumulation.
 As shown in Fig.~\ref{fig:degradation}, our method maintains image quality over time, while most autoregressive baselines suffer from quality degradation~\cite{henschel2024streamingt2v,jin2024pyramidal,chen2024diffusion}.